Do you like to recycle? Does it make you feel good to know that you are doing what you can to reduce, reuse, and recycle?

 Once your bin is together and where you want it, it is time to begin filling it up.
-You’ll want to refer back to our list as to what you can compost and what you should not compost.
+You’ll need to refer back to our list as to what you can compost and what you should not compost.

 Then you’ll begin adding these items to the bin.
 You can add your own worms or hope that your organic matter will draw them.
 That is a personal preference.

-But once you have organic matter, worms, fungi, and air the composting process will begin to occur.
+However, once you have organic matter, worms, fungi, and air the composting process will begin to occur.
 Over time, you’ll have a rich dirt that is amazing for your plants.